Quantization of Polaritons Confined in Dielectric Structures: Dissipative system

-\end{widetext} Where we omitted the index $\eta$.
+Where we omitted the index $\eta$.
 In result, evolution governed by a quadratic Liouvillian is isomorphic to evolution under a set of independent single-mode quadratic Liouvillians of the GKLS form.
-The description of evolution with the Lindbladian equation in the non-Hermitian normal basis is thus just as simple as Lindbladian evolution in the Hermitian basis, cf.~Eq.~\eqref{eq:Lindblad}, but has the important advantage of having a diagonal form.
-This greatly reduces the size of the Hilbert space necessary for analyzing the evolution.
-That said, one must take care of the nontrivial nature of the vacuum state $| 0_{{\zeta}}\rangle\!\rangle$ in Eq.~\eqref{eq:twinFock} and the isomorphism between superoperators when considering specific initial conditions, coupling the system to external modes, or adding non-quadratic terms.
+The description of evolution with the Lindbladian equation in the non-Hermitian normal basis is thus just as simple as Lindbladian evolution in the Hermitian basis, cf.~Equation~\eqref{eq:Lindblad}, but has the important advantage of having a diagonal form.
+Consequently, one can describe the evolution of each mode of the system exactly using the well-known single-mode Lindbladian description, without introducing any error due to the finite size of the basis.
+In particular, when only a few modes of the system are important (e.g.~due to energy considerations under resonant excitation), one can focus on the selected modes without worrying about the non-diagonal terms and the strength of coupling to other modes.
+That said, one must take care of the nontrivial nature of the vacuum state $| 0_{{\zeta}}\rangle\!\rangle$ in Equation~\eqref{eq:twinFock} and the isomorphism between superoperators when considering specific initial conditions, coupling the system to external modes, or adding non-quadratic terms.

 We emphasize that our approach goes beyond the previous attempts of quantization in the basis of quasinormal modes~\cite{Richter_QNM,Hughes_QNM}, where the resulting Liovillian contained mode-mixing terms, and was therefore non-separable.
 In our case, both the Hamiltonian and the Lindbladian part of the master equation are obtained in the same diagonal basis, which is the crucial feature allowing for mode separation.
 It comes at the price of considering an isomorphic representation rather than the original one, but this has no influence on the form of the resulting master equation.